Joel is a small business owner and blogger. His interests include gardening, health, and meditation.

 How to Grow Moss

 It's as simple as finding a damp and shady area outside to start your moss garden.
 You can even grow moss indoors.
-If growing moss indoors be sure to place the moss in a sunny location and keep it soggy.
-Even dead looking moss will start looking green again in a very short time.
+If growing moss indoors, be sure to place the moss in a sunny location and keep it soggy.
+Even dead-looking moss will start looking green again in a very short time.

-If you have a large rock on your property it may look nice if covered in moss.
+If you have a large rock on your property, it may look nice covered in moss.
 Moss can produce an aged, calm, and relaxed feeling in a garden.
-To cover any objects in moss, you simply take the moss you desire to use and place it in a blender, along with either beer or yogurt; the reason for these ingredients is because they are acidic and the sugar in them provides food for the moss).
+To cover any objects in moss, you simply take the moss you wish to use and place it in a blender, along with either beer or yogurt (these ingredients are acidic, and the sugar in them provides food for the moss).